 - The sector has doubled its direct employment in the UK over the last decade.

-Multichannel broadcasters are one of the fastest growing parts of the UK broadcasting sector.
+Multichannel broadcasters and on-demand services are one of the fastest growing parts of the sector.
 They have grown turnover significantly over the last decade, and have doubled direct UK employment in the last 10 years.
 They are worth £4 billion a year to the UK economy (GVA) and employ 12,000 people.

 COBA members are investing in UK production at record levels.
-In 2013, they spent £725m on UK TV production, up nearly 50% on 2009, the first year covered by COBA’s Census.
-They now account for 18% of all commissions from UK independent producers, up 23% year on year.
+In 2017, they spent £1.1 billion on UK TV production, up 75% on 2011.
+They now account for around 25% of all investment in UK television production.

 Share of TV market

-COBA members operate hundreds of services and are available on all UK platforms, both free to air and pay TV.
+COBA members operate hundreds of services and are available on all UK platforms.
 They provide audiences with a wide range of content, including news, factual, sport, comedy, entertainment, drama, and children’s.

 In addition to traditional platforms, COBA members are also leading innovators, with services on new VOD, online and mobile platforms.